ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 succeed.
 From the perspective of DMARC, each can be operated in a "strict" mode or a "relaxed" mode.
-A Domain Owner would normally select strict mode if it wanted Mail Receivers to apply DMARC processing only to messages bearing an visible From: header domain exactly matching the domains those mechanisms will verify.
+A Domain Owner would normally select strict mode if it wanted Mail Receivers to apply DMARC processing only to messages bearing an RFC5322.From domain exactly matching the domains those mechanisms will verify.
 Relaxed mode can be used when the operator also wishes to affect message flows bearing subdomains of the verified domains.